victorborneo/PyChess/README.md

 **TO DO**
 1. En passant
 2. Pawn promotion
-3. Castling
+3. Prevent castle when a piece`s attack is in the way
-4. Check and checkmate
+4. Check, checkmate and stalemate